 Career Community News

 Career Community News* highlights school and community activities, events, and projects related to the Career Development subject area, as well as information, resources, tips, and tools for teachers of POP, Explo, and EN.

 *Career Community News is published by DEEN-CREATE in collaboration with Ministère de l'Éducation et de l'Enseignement supérieur (MEES), Direction du soutien au réseau éducatif anglophone (DSREA), and is funded by MEES, through contributions from the Canada-Québec Agreement on Minority Language Education and Second-Language Instruction. coming soon . . .

 Teaching & Learning Tools

-Numerous resources have been developed for teaching EN, especially Graphic Organizer templates, Activities templates, a "placemat" that captures the PPPP highlights on a single page, the POP Index, POP Links, Getting Started (What am I supposed to teach and evaluate?, What does EN student work look like?, and How do I put these pieces into a term plan?), and a 5-minute video that guides you through the PPPP process.
+Numerous resources have been developed for teaching EN, especially Graphic Organizer templates, Activities templates, a "placemat" that captures the PPPP highlights on a single page, Getting Started (What am I supposed to teach and evaluate?, What does EN student work look like?, and How do I put these pieces into a term plan?), and a 5-minute video that guides you through the PPPP process.